Notts County F.C.: Ownership and finances

 Notts invested significant sums of money in its squad in an effort to win promotion to the First Division (now the EFL Championship) while Scardino attempted to secure loans to fund his takeover.
-The team instead narrowly avoided relegation to the Third Division (now EFL League Two) in the 2001–02 season, and soon afterwards, with no loans forthcoming, Scardino placed the Magpies into administration.
-After a protracted period in administration, bankruptcy was avoided in a takeover largely financed by supporter Haydn Green; the Notts County Supporters' Trust also gained representation on the board of directors as part of the agreement.
+Instead, the team narrowly avoided relegation to the Third Division (now EFL League Two) in the 2001–02 season, and soon afterwards, with no loans forthcoming, Scardino placed the Magpies into administration.
+After a protracted period in administration, bankruptcy was avoided by a takeover largely financed by supporter Haydn Green.
+The Notts County Supporters' Trust also gained representation on the board of directors as part of the agreement.
 In 2007, shortly before his death, Green sold his shares in the club to the Trust, making the latter majority shareholder.

 The Trust grew unpopular, and in 2009 it handed over control of the club to Munto Finance, purportedly a wealthy Middle East-based consortium.
-Sven-Göran Eriksson, who was appointed director of football soon after Munto Finance's takeover, stated his ambition was to see the Magpies promoted to the Premier League, and the club began to spend lavishly.
-In August 2009, Notts signed goalkeeper Kasper Schmeichel from Manchester City for an undisclosed fee believed to surpass the club record.
+Sven-Göran Eriksson, who was appointed director of football soon after Munto Finance's takeover, said his ambition was to see the Magpies promoted to the Premier League, and the club began to spend lavishly.
+In August 2009, Notts signed goalkeeper Kasper Schmeichel from Manchester City for an undisclosed fee, which was believed to surpass the club record.
 Soon afterwards, they signed England international Sol Campbell on a contract reportedly worth £40,000 per week.
-In reality, the takeover had been orchestrated by the convicted fraudster Russell King as part of a complex plot to list a fake mining company on the stock exchange, and the promised money did not exist.
-King fled when his scheme collapsed, resulting in a management buyout, and the club at risk of being wound-up over unpaid debts.
+In reality, the takeover had been orchestrated by the convicted fraudster, Russell King, as part of a complex plot to list a fake mining company on the stock exchange, and the promised money did not exist.
+King fled when his scheme collapsed, resulting in a management buyout, with the club at risk of being wound-up over unpaid debts.

-Bankruptcy was avoided in a further takeover by Ray Trew; Eriksson left as a result of this, writing off £2.5million owed to him by the club.
+Bankruptcy was avoided with a further takeover by Ray Trew.
+As a result, Eriksson left, writing off £2.5million owed to him by the club.
 Trew remained chairman until February 2016, when he stepped down and put the club up for sale, citing "foul and mindless" abuse from fans as his reason for doing so.
-The club were subject to winding-up petitions over unpaid taxes, before Trew sold the club to Alan Hardy in December 2016.
+The club were subject to winding-up petitions by HM Revenue and Customs (HMRC) over unpaid taxes, before Trew sold the club to Alan Hardy in December 2016.
 In turn, Hardy made the club available for sale in January 2019.
-Notts were once again issued with winding-up petitions, and staff went without pay for two months, before a sale to Christoffer and Alexander Reedtz was agreed in July 2019.
-Their ownership has coincided with increased attendance, and seen the completion of infrastructure projects such as "The Nest", a former factory adjacent to Meadow Lane converted for use as a "fanzone".
+Notts were once again issued with winding-up petitions by HMRC, and staff went without pay for two months, before a sale to Christoffer and Alexander Reedtz was agreed in July 2019.
+Their ownership coincided with increased attendance, and saw the completion of infrastructure projects such as "The Nest", a former factory adjacent to Meadow Lane, converted for use as a "fanzone".